poboisvert/School_District_Analysis/README.md

 #### Figure 10: Spending after modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/spend_mod.png?raw=true" width="750" />

 Figure 9 & 10 show a slight improvement for the overall passing grade and the total % for the $630-644 group which include Thomas High School.
-In conclusion, the 9th group seems in the average, but slighly lower and by removing it, the school is improving and maintain his second rank.
+In conclusion, the 9th group seems in the average, but slighly lower and by removing it, the school is overall is improving, by maintain his second rank.

 #### Figure 11: Top 5 after modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/top5_mod.png?raw=true" width="750" />